FeatureProbe/FeatureProbe/docs/docs/introduction/faq.md

-### 1.5 How to solve "You don't have any application listening for the X event in X environment"?
+### 1.5 How to solve "You have no X applications listening for X event in the X environment" in user guidance of tracking events?

 <!-- - Please make sure that the test application displays "✅ Event tracked successfully" first.
 If you receive a prompt saying "You don't have any application with successful SDK key connection", please follow the troubleshooting steps corresponding to section [1.4](/introduction/faq#14-how-to-solve-you-have-no-applications-connected-using-this-sdk-key-in-user-guidance-of-sdk-initialization) first. -->